piercingecho/anemonebot/README.md

 You will need to create a Discord token, and then invite the token to the server that you will use it in.
 Use the following link for more guidelines: https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token

-### Directory setup

-Take all files from this repository, and unzip them into a given directory.
-Create a directory named "Cogs", and place every file not named 'bot.py' into that directory.
-Ensure the folder "Cogs" is in the same directory as "bot.py."

 ### .env setup

 You will also need to create a .txt file with the following text exactly.
 On each line, replace the information to the right of the = with the data detailed within <>.